Tour through your own life

 In any case, in their study they show the key trends of digital change.
 At the core of the study is the socio-digital dimension of the Internet, ie social, economic and cultural changes rather than the technological aspects of development.

-Because the Internet is, in the opinion of the authors, already such a strong part of our everyday life, that we perceive its effects often (not) consciously.
-For example, smart algorithms guide our search in the net in the background.
-With the "Like" button, the Facebook thumb, the user quickly becomes the proponent of a thing that is rarely questioned.
+Because, according to the authors, the Internet is already such a strong part of our everyday life that we often no longer consciously perceive its effects.
+For example, smart algorithms in the background guide our online searches.
+With the “Like” button, the Facebook thumb, the user quickly becomes the supporter of something that is rarely questioned.

 The study wants to offer the reader a tour through his own life, in which all facets of digital life are presented in a plastic manner.
 Numerous "Aha" effects are triggered when observations of one's everyday life are suddenly explained and opened up in a larger context.

 Whether the consumer, media, work, education, leisure, health, politics, education, friendship, faith - the Internet has long since come to the center of society.
 As an important part of everyday life, the network now penetrates and determines large parts of economic, social and cultural activity.

 In the first chapter, the authors tap the ten most relevant life scales - from leisure to education and work to religion - to the current role of the Internet.
 In the second part of the study, the reader is given an overview of the seven key trends in digital change.
 Each section concludes with succinct summaries, complemented by further reading and lingual hints.

 - Open Everything - The world belongs to openness

 - Crowdsourcing - The collective solution search on the net